SteinschneiderLab/lab-manual/resources/high-performance-computing.md

 * **SSH client**: An SSH client is a program that allows establishing secure and authenticated SSH connections to SSH servers.

-* **SSH server**: An SSH server is a software program which uses the Secure Shell protocol to accept connections from remote computers.
+* **SSH server**: An SSH server is a software program which uses the Secure Shell protocol to accept connections from remote computers (i.e., the client).

 * **SFTP**:  The SSH File Transfer Protocol (SFTP) is a network protocol that provides file access, file transfer, and file management.
-SFTP is a popular use case for an SSH server.
+SFTP is a popular extension of SSH to provide secure file transfer capabilities.

 ## Accessing Hopper

-Tutorials on how to access Hopper can be found here.
-However, there are slight differences depending on your operating system:
+More detail on how to access and submit jobs to Hopper can be found [here](https://github.com/srikrishnan-lab/slurm_tutorial).
+However, note that there will be slight differences in how you access Hopper depending on your operating system:

 ### Windows
 The easiest way to remote into Hopper if you are a Windows user is to download MobaXterm [here](https://mobaxterm.mobatek.net/).